-The SCONC amendment increases the share of severance tax bond capacity for the colonias infrastructure project fund from 4.5 percent to 5.5 percent.
-This would decrease the severance tax bonding (STB) capacity available for appropriation by the Legislature to new capital projects on a recurring basis.
-Overall, including the tribal, acequia, and land grant earmarks, the bill increases earmarks on severance tax bond capacity by 5.2 percentage points (25 percent) and decreases the amount available for appropriation by the Legislature in the future by the same amount.
-An estimated \$93 million to \$102 million less would be available for new capital appropriations by the Legislature each year as a result.
+The SIRC amendment increases the share of severance tax bond capacity for the tribal infrastructure fund from 4.5 percent to 6.5 percent.
+This increase decreases the severance tax bonding (STB) capacity that can be appropriated by the Legislature to new capital projects on a recurring basis.
+Overall, the bill increases earmarks on severance tax bond capacity by 4.2 percent and decreases the amount available for appropriation by the Legislature in the future by the same amount.
+An estimated \$75 million to \$81 million less would be available for new capital appropriations by the Legislature each year as a result.
 These estimates are based on the most recent severance tax bonding capacity estimates available from the Board of Finance, which extend through FY29.

-If HB330 is enacted, total earmarks on severance tax bond capacity would reach 25.7 percent, including 9 percent for water projects, 5.5 percent for colonias projects, 6.5 percent for tribal projects, 2.5 percent for the housing trust fund, 1.1 percent for acequias, and 1.1 percent for land grants.
+If SB374 is enacted, total earmarks on severance tax bond capacity would reach 24.7 percent, including 9 percent for water projects, 4.5 percent for colonias projects, 6.5 percent for tribal projects, 2.5 percent for the housing trust fund, 1.1 percent for acequias, and 1.1 percent for land grants.

-DFA notes HB330 would take effect in FY25 and possibly before the final bond sale of the fiscal year.
-There is insufficient capacity in the bonding fund to accommodate the new or increased earmarks in FY25.
-There is already an estimated shortfall of \$92.7 million in the bonding fund's short-term senior capacity for FY25, which is the funding source for existing earmarks, due to appropriations made in the 2024 capital outlay bill.
-(This issue is described further in the Board of Finance's January 2025 bonding capacity estimate.)
-In practice, the new earmarks for acequias and land grants in HB330 may need to delay certifying to the Board of Finance the need for funding until FY26 due to the need to stand up administrative oversight of the new programs, develop an application process, and propose projects.
-The additional earmarks for the tribal and colonias infrastructure funds presumably could certify in FY25 for the higher capacity earmarked by HB330, however adequate revenue for those is not available from either short-term or long-term capacity.
+SB374 would take effect in FY25 and before the final bond sale of the fiscal year.
+There is not sufficient capacity in the bonding fund to accommodate the new earmarks in FY25.
+There is already an estimated shortfall of \$92.7 million in the bonding fund's short-term senior bonding capacity for FY25, which is the funding source for existing earmarks, due to appropriations from FY25 short-term capacity made in the 2024 capital outlay bill.
+(This issue is described further in the Board of Finance's January 2025 bonding capacity estimate, attached.)
+In practice, the new earmarks in HB330 may need to delay certifying to the Board of Finance the need for funding until FY26 anyway due to the need to stand up administrative oversight of the new programs, develop an application process, and develop project lists.